 The Director shall immediately forward the request for appeal to the grievance committee of the Clay County Local Coordinating Board via the Designated Official Planning Agency.
 Within thirty (30) calendar days of receipt of the appeal request, the Grievance Committee shall meet and render a decision on the appeal.
 Furthermore, if a client elects to pursue the appeals process for a SECOND or THIRD OFFENSE, the agency funding the client's service shall be notified of the appeal and requested to attend the grievance committee meeting.
-A written copy of the decision of the grievance committee will be forwarded to the appellant, via certified mail with return receipt requested, within ten (10) calendar days of the conclusion of the committee meeting.
-Additional copies of the decision shall be sent to the funding agency for the particular trip in question, as well as the Local Coordinating Board.
+A written copy of the decision of the grievance committee will be forwarded to the appellant, via certified mail with return receipt requested, within ten (10) calendar days of the conclusion of the particular trip in question, as well as the Local Coordinating Board.
 If the appeal fails, the notification of the decision will also state the effective date(s) of the suspension or expulsion.

-Suspensions or expulsions from CCT shall not be enforced during an appeal period, except in cases where the conduct is so dangerous or disruptive that it interferes with the immediate safety or well-being of any employee or other person.
+Suspensions or expulsions from CCT shall not be enforced during an appeal period, except in cases where the conduct is so dangerous or disruptive that it interferes with the immediate safety or wellbeing of any employee or other person.